ava-labs/awm-relayer/README.md

 ### Remote E2E testing through GitHub Actions

-1. If an `avalanchego` commit referencing this change in it's `go.mod` file doesn't exist yet it needs to be added.
+1. If an `avalanchego` commit referencing this change in its `go.mod` file doesn't exist yet then it needs to be added.
 2. In `subnet-evm` add a commit that references the `avalanchego` commit from above in both its `go.mod` file as well as `scripts/versions.sh` file.
 3. Create a new commit in this repository referencing `avalanchego` and `subnet-evm` directly and `coreth` indirectly as well as update references in `scripts/version.sh` file for both `AVALANCHEGO_VERSION` and `SUBNET_EVM_VERSION`.